Candyce10/TriviaGame/README.md

 ## 90's Trivia:
 This trivia is based on themes during the 1990's.
 There are 5 questions to answer with point system that will add or subtract points depending on the right or wrong answer.
+After starting quiz, questions will automatically switch to the next question shortly after answering.

 ##Screenshots of the game:
 ![trivia home](https://user-images.githubusercontent.com/101231657/163099745-6ddab6c5-ec8a-4605-a367-1fb22714b064.png)